nginxinc/nginx-ingress-workshops/Plus/labs/lab8/readme.md

 <br/>

-Verify that NginxPlus KIC is enabled for exporting Prometheus statistics.
+Verify that NginxPlus NIC is enabled for exporting Prometheus statistics.
 This requires 3 settings:

 - Prometheus `Annotations` are enabled
 - Port `9113` is open
-- The Plus command-line argument `- -enable-prometheus-metrics` is enabled, to allow the collection of the KIC's statistics on that port.
+- The Plus command-line argument `- -enable-prometheus-metrics` is enabled, to allow the collection of the NIC's statistics on that port.

 **!Bonus!** - These settings have already been enabled for you in this lab, but they are `not` enabled by default.